 - Ke’Shon Newman, student, Perspectives Charter School, Chicago, IL

-- Michael Shipler, associate vice president, strategy & program quality, Search for Common Ground
+- Michael Shipler, Asia regional director, Search for Common Ground

 4:30 pm concurrent panels